 Our business specializes in the development, production and sale of innovative medications that offer unique competitive advantages and serve unmet needs in the marketplace through our subsidiaries and deconsolidated companies.
-We own one of the nation's leading ophthalmology pharmaceutical businesses, ImprimisRx.
-In addition to wholly owning ImprimisRx, we also have equity positions in Eton Pharmaceuticals, Inc. ("Eton"), Surface Pharmaceuticals, Inc. ("Surface"), and Melt Pharmaceuticals, Inc. ("Melt"), all companies that began as subsidiaries of Harrow.
-More recently, we founded drug development subsidiaries Mayfield Pharmaceuticals, Inc. ("Mayfield"), Radley Pharmaceuticals, Inc. ("Radley"), and Stowe Pharmaceuticals, Inc. ("Stowe").
-During 2020, we intend to launch a new business and subsidiary called Visionology.
-We also own royalty rights in various drug candidates being developed by Surface, Melt, Radley and Mayfield.
+We own and operate one of the nation's leading ophthalmic pharmaceutical businesses, ImprimisRx.
+In addition to wholly-owning ImprimisRx, we also have non-controlling equity positions in Eton Pharmaceuticals, Inc. ("Eton"), Surface Ophthalmics, Inc. ("Surface"), and Melt Pharmaceuticals, Inc. ("Melt"), all companies that began as subsidiaries of Harrow.
+We also recently launched a new business called Visionology and are exploring opportunities to launch other subsidiaries.
+We own royalty rights in various drug candidates being developed by Surface and Melt.
 We intend to continue to create and hold equity and royalty rights in new businesses that commercialize drug candidates that are internally developed or otherwise acquired or licensed from third parties.